japamax/gnome-kde-dynamic-wallpaper-mojave/README.md

 Mojave dynamic wallpaper is 16 based images wallpaper.</br>
 Mojave dynamic wallpaper is useable as Gnome/KDE background which changes during the day/night.</br>
 For Gnome, it's a timed based wallpaper with real scheludes with 30 minutes transitions.</br>
-For KDE, the 1st version is a Azimuth Elevation wallpaper based on real Azimuth Elevation of the Sun for the Mojave Kelso Dunes on 21/06/2019.</br></br>
+For KDE, the 1st version is a Azimuth Elevation wallpaper based on real Azimuth Elevation of the Sun for the Mojave Kelso Dunes on 21/06/2019.</br>
-For KDE, the 2nd version is  a timed based wallpaper with real scheludes .</br></br>
+For KDE, the 2nd version is  a timed based wallpaper with real scheludes.</br></br>

 <p align="center">